 ‘Kaberi‘ AGM F1 hybrid.
 Compact fruits, suitable for container and patio cultivation.

 ‘Moneymaker‘ F1 hybrid.
-Large slightly elongated purple fruits.
+Large slightly elongated purple-black fruits and a purple calyx.
 Nowadays being superseded by modern cultivars but is worth it for cooler environments.
+Good for outdoor growing and crops relatively earlier than most.

 ‘Pintung Long’: The slender lavender/purple fruits, which are tender and full of flavour, grow to 30cm long.

 ‘Rosa di Bianca‘ (Organic) F1 hybrid.
-Attractive, spherical fruits with a creamy, delicate consistency.
+An old variety – now heirloom.
+Attractive, spherical fruits which are pink skinned and mottles with mauve.
+Has a creamy, delicate consistency and not prone to being bitter.

 ‘Thai Green Pea’: A tall plant, covered with masses of tiny green fruit with a strong aubergine flavour.
 Ideal in Thai recipes.